samiralam/rules-compendium/docs/phb/2-creating-a-character/index.md

 Start by talking with your Dungeon Master about the type of D&D game they plan to run.
 If the DM draws inspiration from Greek myth, for example, you might choose a different direction for your character than if the DM is planning for swashbuckling on the high seas.
 Think about the kind of adventurer you want to play in this game.
 If you don’t know where to begin, look at the character illustrations in this book for inspiration.

-> ### Session Zero
->
+!!! note "Session Zero"

-> Some Dungeon Masters start a campaign with a "session zero," an initial gathering focused on creating characters and setting expectations, including topics to avoid as well as those to embrace.
+    Some Dungeon Masters start a campaign with a "session zero," an initial gathering focused on creating characters and setting expectations, including topics to avoid as well as those to embrace.
 A session zero provides a great opportunity to talk to the other players and the DM and decide whether your characters know one another, how they met, and what sorts of quests the group might undertake together.

 ### Choose a Character Sheet